bookalope/Bookalope/API.md

 Get information about the available visual styles for one or for all target book formats.

 **Parameters**: The `format` (string) parameter is optional and specifies the target book file format for which style information is retrieved; if none is given style information is retrieved for *all* supported formats.
+**Return**: A dictionary of formats mapping to a list of styles and their description.
+**Errors**: n/a

     ~ > http --auth token: --verbose GET https://bookflow.bookalope.net/api/styles format==epub
     GET /api/styles?format=epub HTTP/1.1